113ll3/Ibmclouddocscli/debug.md

 ### Debugging code changes
 {: #debug_code_changes}

-If you are making code changes to an app that is already deployed and working, yet your code changes aren't being reflected in {{site.data.keyword.Bluemix_notm}}, you can debug by using the logs.
+If you are making code changes to an app that is already deployed and working, yet your code changes aren't being reflected in {{site.data.keyword.cloud_notm}}, you can debug by using the logs.
 Whether or not your app is running, you can check the logs that are generated during the app deployment or runtime to debug why the new code isn't working.

 Depending on the way the new code is deployed, choose one of the following methods to debug the code changes:

   * For new code that is deployed from the cf command line, check the output from the *cf push* command.
 In addition, you can use the *cf logs* command to find more clues for solving the problem.
 For more information about how to use the *cf logs* command, see [viewing logs from the command line interface](/docs/services/CloudLogAnalysis/manage_logs.html#manage_logs).

-  * For new code that is deployed from a GUI such as the {{site.data.keyword.Bluemix_notm}} console, DevOps Delivery Pipeline, or Travis-CI, you can check the logs from the interface.
-For example, if you deploy the new code from {{site.data.keyword.Bluemix_notm}} console, you can go to Dashboard, find your app, and then view logs for clues.
-For more information about how to view logs from the {{site.data.keyword.Bluemix_notm}} console, see [Viewing logs from {{site.data.keyword.Bluemix}} Dashboard](/docs/services/CloudLogAnalysis/kibana/analyzing_logs_Kibana.html#analyzing_logs_Kibana).
+  * For new code that is deployed from a GUI such as the {{site.data.keyword.cloud_notm}} console, DevOps Delivery Pipeline, or Travis-CI, you can check the logs from the interface.
+For example, if you deploy the new code from {{site.data.keyword.cloud_notm}} console, you can go to Dashboard, find your app, and then view logs for clues.
+For more information about how to view logs from the {{site.data.keyword.cloud_notm}} console, see [Viewing logs from {{site.data.keyword.cloud}} Dashboard](/docs/services/CloudLogAnalysis/kibana/analyzing_logs_Kibana.html#analyzing_logs_Kibana).